Feeling like you’re running out of time?

 That said, in order to be helpful, I’ve provided some general topic area advice below by level:

-CFA level 1 cram plan
+CFA level 1 last minute tips and cram plan

 “Large” topics with high exam weighting you absolutely need to focus on (48-61%):